goldbergyoni/nodebestpractices/sections/security/commonsecuritybestpractices.md

 - Log and audit each API call to cloud and management services (e.g who deleted the S3 bucket?) using services like AWS CloudTrail
 - Run the security checker of your cloud provider (e.g. AWS security trust advisor)

+## ![✔] OWASP A10: Insufficient Logging & Monitoring

+- Alert on remarkable or suspicious auditing events like user login, new user creation, permission change, etc

+- Alert on irregular amount of login failures (or equivelant actions like forgot password)

+- Include the time and username that initiated the update in each DB record

+## ![✔] OWASP A7: Cross-Site-Scripting (XSS)

+- Instruct the browser to load resources from the same domain only, using the Content-Security-Policy http header

 <br/><br/><br/>